Warmic/flightradar-code-asssignment/README.md

 make composer
 ```

-To install packages and start containers
+To install packages and start containers.
+Server will be available at localhost:80

 ```
 make setup